tmcoma/tomcat-extension/README.md

 If you need to fork the project and do an initial-install of the extension (for example, if you need to fork a demo version under a different name), use the `Extension.VersionOverride` variable in VSTS.
 This will cause the release process to skip querying for a new version number (which will fail for any project which doesn't already exist).

 ## Roadmap
-This extension should be expanded to support the following
+This extension should be expanded to support the following:

 * Parallel/Versioned deployments of WAR files
 * Installing and Configuring Apache Tomcat instances